DipHE Person-Centred Counselling

 Your course

-As a student, you will embark on a comprehensive study of the works of internationally-renowned psychologist Professor Carl Rogers, as well as modern developments within the person-centred approach.
+As a student, you will embark on a comprehensive study of the seminal works of internationally-renowned psychologist Professor Carl Rogers, as well as contemporary ideas and developments within the person-centred approach.
 You will develop a strong theoretical understanding of a range of perspectives on the human psyche and receive continuous feedback on your developing skills.
 When prepared, you will benefit from the unique opportunity of working with real clients through the institution’s own counselling service, for which clinical supervision is provided.
 Issues for clients and work in mental health settings are considered in depth, and will continue to inform your professional practice with clients.
-In your final degree year, you will focus on preparation for employment and the opportunity to develop a specialism such as counselling children and young people, telephone and e-counselling, or the use of creative techniques, as well as undertaking an exciting research project.
+In your second year, this will include preparation for professional practice post-qualification and employment.
 You will work with highly-experienced, qualified professionals with extensive experience in the sector who practise from a range of approaches across different therapeutic environments.

 Your future